nilearn/nilearn/doc/haxby_searchlight.rst

 Masking
 -------

-One of the main element that distinguich Searchlight from other algorithms is this notion of structuring element that scan the entire volume.
+One of the main elements that distinguish Searchlight from other algorithms is the notion of structuring element that scans the entire volume.
 If this seems rather intuitive, it has in fact an impact on the masking procedure.

 Most of the time, fMRI data is masked and then given to the algorithm.
 This is